 A stairway is prime real estate for fall decorations.
-Pumpkins, lanterns, gourds, and more can easily be on display without being in the path of trick-or-treaters.
+Halloween pumpkins, lanterns, gourds, and more can easily be on display without being in the path of trick-or-treaters.
 Balance each step by displaying decor of various heights and weights.
 For example, tall lanterns balance stout pumpkins, while small gourds and leaves fill in blank spaces.
+Paint is the easy answer for decorating a pumpkin sans carving.
 Place a few pumpkins painted with a buffalo check pattern into the mix for a fun farmhouse look.
 Be sure to line everything up on one side to make a clear path for guests.

 A gorgeous white bench is the perfect place to sit and enjoy fall afternoons.
-Set it up with a blanket and pillows to stay warm while handing out candy on Halloween.
+Arrange a cozy lineup of outdoor Halloween decorations with a blanket and pillows to stay warm while handing out candy.
 The rest of the season, let it be a peaceful place to enjoy your morning coffee or hot chocolate in the afternoon.
 Surround the bench with various pumpkins and gourds so it looks lush and full even when it's too cold to sit outside.

 Pumpkin carving is a fun holiday tradition, but hours of slicing and cutting just isn't for everyone.
 To save yourself the frustration, consider an alternative method for decorating your pumpkins.
 Here, we used a marker to write a favorite fall motto on the pumpkin.
 If calligraphy isn't your cup of tea, you can also use paint, stencils, stickers, and more to spice up your design.
 Another benefit?
 Keeping the pumpkins intact will slow down the rotting process, meaning you can enjoy their beauty long past October 31.